priyakalot/priyakalot.github.io/index.md

 The photo was taken at the [Museumplein](https://en.wikipedia.org/wiki/Museumplein "https://en.wikipedia.org/wiki/Museumplein"), at the corner closest to the Stedelijk Museum.

 ## Publications
 Nanayakkara, P., Hullman, J., Diakopoulos, N. (2021).
-Unpacking the Expressed Consequences of AI Research in Broader Impact Statements.
+Unpacking the expressed consequences of AI research in broader impact statements.
 To appear at Artificial Intelligence, Ethics, & Society (AIES) 2021.

 ## Workshop Papers and Non-Archival Publications
 Nanayakkara, P., Diakopoulos, N., & Hullman, J. (2020).
 Anticipatory ethics and the role of uncertainty.
 Navigating the Broader Impacts of AI Research Workshop at NeurIPS 2020. [[pdf]](https://arxiv.org/pdf/2011.13170.pdf)